0xAX/linux-insides/Interrupts/linux-interrupts-6.md

 Conclusion
 --------------------------------------------------------------------------------

 It is the end of the sixth part of the [Interrupts and Interrupt Handling](https://0xax.gitbook.io/linux-insides/summary/interrupts) chapter and we saw implementation of some exception handlers in this part, like `non-maskable` interrupt, [SIMD](https://en.wikipedia.org/wiki/SIMD) and [x87 FPU](https://en.wikipedia.org/wiki/X87) floating point exception.
-Finally we have finsihed with the `trap_init` function in this part and will go ahead in the next part.
+Finally we have finished with the `trap_init` function in this part and will go ahead in the next part.
 The next our point is the external interrupts and the `early_irq_init` function from the [init/main.c](https://github.com/torvalds/linux/blob/16f73eb02d7e1765ccab3d2018e0bd98eb93d973/init/main.c).

 If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).